The Promise, Purpose, and Power of the Holy Ghost

 22 And the Holy Ghost descended in a bodily shape like a dove upon him, and a voice came from heaven, which said, Thou art my beloved Son; in thee I am well pleased.

-Receiving the Holy Ghost is a real event.
-It is an actual occurrence.
+Receiving the Holy Ghost is an actual occurrence.
 Please do not settle for some nebulous thought or suggestion that you received the Holy Ghost when you repented.
 The Baptism of the Holy Ghost is the second act of grace that follows repentance.
 If you really understood how important the Baptism of the Holy Ghost is to eternal salvation you would be clamoring to get it.
 If you do understand its importance you will act on that knowledge.
 Let me tell you a quick story about one of my granddaughters, Gabby.